ma-ha/lowcode-data-app/README.md

-# Prototype of a "Low Code App".
+# Prototype of a "Low Code Data App".

 ## General Idea